optittm/survey-back-api/README.md

 1. Build the Docker image as described in the Docker section above.
 2. Run the tests by executing `docker run --rm [image-name] python -m unittest discover tests`.

+## TODO

+- [ ] Create a doc to help you to create a new rule or a new project
+- [ ] Rework Dockerfile/workflow or delete it.

+## Licence

+Survey back api is available under the MIT license.
+See the LICENSE file for more info.